Tenerife Restaurante Aguamansa where trouts are history now

 I had white house wine which tasted pretty good.
 My friend felt like a normal beer.

-The trout fish was only €6,70 this time.
+The trout fish was only €6,70 at that time.
 My friend's dish was also cheap.

 Amazingly economical which may be due to a bigger turnover.
 The waitress told me that attendance in the rest of the year was just as good now.